kevmoore391/event-api-assignment/README.md

   - Fluent Scheduler Is initialized in the startup.cs file and calls upon a registry class (Model/ScheduleEventRoutine.cs) which outlines the rules of the schedule
     - For the assignment, I set a single instance of the schedule to run, after a 3 second delay, and to run every 60 seconds (would be changed for a real life setting)
   - The Schedule calls on a job class (Model/EventRoutineJob.cs) which executes the job we need done.
 We simply create an instance of the event service (Model/EventService.cs) and call the initial functions.
-- Event data from the APIs via rest (Modal/Ticketmaster/TicketmasterClient.cs & Modal/SeatGeek/SeatGeek.cs) and stored as a common entity type (Model/Event.cs) in an SQL database hosted on azure.
+- Event data from the APIs via rest (Modal/Ticketmaster/TicketmasterClient.cs & Modal/SeatGeek/SeatGeekClient.cs) and stored as a common entity type (Model/Event.cs) in an SQL database hosted on azure.
+Since both public API's offer a wide range of various data attributes, I chose a sample subset for the assignment, but more data is very easily accessible.
 - The application provides a number of restful API endpoints which can be utilized by an external source, to access the unified event data and to manipulate it where required.
   - GET /Event - Gets a list of all events stored in the DB
   - POST /Event - allows a user to manually save the new provided event to the DB